chasm/resources/README.md

 ## How to Add Content
 1. Choose one of the lectures in this [spreadsheet](https://docs.google.com/spreadsheets/d/1i3ChRxQhFhFnA_N0G211zYJFsRh3dcgZAzrg4alVEpI/edit#gid=1309685217) that you would like to add content for.
 Create a new branch with the lecture name as its title.
 2. On the new branch, create a folder with the lecture name as its title.
+3. Add a link to that folder in the directory below.
-3. In that folder, create the following:
+4. In that folder, create the following:
   - a "lecture-notes.md" file, to put lecture-notes, talking points, etc. for the screencast
   - a "code-examples" subfolder to store code-examples for the screencast
   - a "media" subfolder to store diagrams, images, and any other relevant media for the screencast
-4. Populate lecture-notes.md with talking points for the lecture.
+5. Populate lecture-notes.md with talking points for the lecture.
-5. Create code examples, and put them in the code-examples folder.
+6. Create code examples, and put them in the code-examples folder.
 Reference them in lecture-notes.md
-6. If necessary, find or create media and put it in the media folder.
+7. If necessary, find or create media and put it in the media folder.
 Reference media in lecture-notes.md
-7. Using all the above materials, create a new slide deck on [slides.com](slides.com).
+8. Using all the above materials, create a new slide deck on [slides.com](slides.com).
 Login information can be found in the "teaching" chatroom on EDA's staff Slack account.
 Add a link to your slides in lecture-notes.md when you're finshed
-8. Make a video, using all the above materials.
+9. Make a video, using all the above materials.
 When finished, add link to lecture-notes.md

 ## Directory